GreenNBlacko/Choice-picker/README.md

 *1.02.dev*

-- Yet another UI redesign (Took a long time to make a seperate UI for portait users(There were scaling issues, either in portrait on in landscape mode))
+- Yet another UI redesign (Took a long time to make a seperate UI for portait users(There were scaling issues, either in portrait or in landscape mode))

 # UPCOMING in 1.025.dev
 - A search bar (Partially done.
 Has some issues)